sonots/dummer/README.md

 # Dummer

-Dummer is a set of tools to generate dummy log data for Fluentd benchmark.
+Dummer is a set of tools to generate dummy log data.
+I made this for Fluentd benchmark.

 This gem includes three executable commands